 In 2014, Jay and others lead a “Feed the Homeless Flash Mob,” social media campaign.
 The campaign resulted in over a thousand meals being provided to those in need.
 He was also selected from a pool of over 6,000 people to receive the 2014 MTFL Honor - Pillar of Giving Award, an honor given to one individual a year who exemplifies civic engagement and community service.

 In 2015, Jay was an outspoken proponent for the Suffolk County, “Helping our Veterans (HOV)” Legislation, a bill that would provide a dedicated representative at Suffolk County DSS for all veterans applying for chronic care Medicaid.
 The bill was inspired by the story of Jay’s father, a United States Marine Corps combat veteran who served in Vietnam and required urgent skilled nursing care, but could be forced to wait up to a year for Medicaid approval.
 The bill received bipartisan support and was unanimously approved.

-Jay is a member of the United Nations Association of Young Leaders, A Mental Health Ambassador for the Nassau County Association for Mental Health, and a Financial Education Community Outreach Program Ambassador for People's United Bank.
+Jay is a member of the United Nations Association of Young Leaders.
+He is also a Financial Education Community Outreach Program Ambassador for People's United Bank.

 Jay resides in Long Island, New York, and is a proud godfather.
 In his spare time, Jay enjoys reading, golf and astronomy.